sohoprospecting/Ohanah-Export/README.md

 Oahanah-Export
 ==============

-Script to export event from ohanah component to an xml format
+Script to export events from ohanah component to an xml format